-The premiums may be paid annually, half yearly, or quarterly, and two thirds of the premium may be borrowed by the assured.
-This system has in many instances afforded effectual aid to the policy holder, in enabling him to obtain his policy, and to carry out his original intention of providing for his family.
+and joint stock principle.
+The premiums may be paid annually, half yearly, or quarterly, and two thirds of the pre-mium may be borrowed by the assured.
+This system has in many instances afforded effectual aid to the policy holder in model and the policy holder. aid to the policy holder, in enabling him to obtain his policy, and to carry out his original intention of providing for his family.
 WM.
 CARMAN, Junior.

-Chatkam, 6th May, 1845
+Chatham, 6th May, 1845